chinamike65/hugo-tuolesi/content/book2/book2en.md

 There are many deities of Shibu.
 Twenty-one Tara, Manjushri, Avalokitesvara, and God of Wealth are all belonging to Shibu deity and can be offered to these deities.

-The Three Jewels are Buddha, Dharma, and Sangha.
+The Three Jewels of Refuge are Buddha, Dharma, and Sangha.

 The Buddha is the Buddha Tathagata, the Buddha Tathagata of the ten directions and three times.